NhaLe411/251MI71_Group05_FinalProject_SourceCode/README.md

 **Advisor**: Lecturer Ho Trung Thanh

 ---
+##  Acknowledgments

+We express our sincere gratitude to:
+- **Lecturer Ho Trung Thanh** for invaluable guidance and feedback
+- **Faculty of E-commerce, UEL** for providing resources and academic support
+- **TripAdvisor reviewers** whose feedback enabled this research

+---
 ##  Project Overview

 This report presents a comprehensive sentiment analysis study of hotel customer reviews from TripAdvisor.
 We analyzed **2,499 reviews** for **The Milner York Hotel** to identify seasonal sentiment patterns and provide data-driven recommendations for service optimization.